m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 ![](https://assets.omscs.io/E8EE4DC2-4B60-4D3C-BE51-FB34B5847565.png)

 `A` emits unencrypted packets, and the gateway encrypts them before they leave the LAN.
-On the receiving side, the gateway to `B`’s LAN decrypts the packets and forwards them to `B`.
+On the receiving side, the gateway to `B`'s LAN decrypts the packets and forwards them to `B`.

-The gateway of `A`’s network encapsulates traffic from `A` to `B` by adding a new IP header that specifies its IP as the source IP and the IP of `B`s gateway as the destination IP to make sure the protected packet is delivered to `B`’s gateway first.
+The gateway of `A`'s network encapsulates traffic from `A` to `B` by adding a new IP header that specifies its IP as the source IP and the IP of `B`s gateway as the destination IP to make sure the protected packet is delivered to `B`'s gateway first.

 ![](https://assets.omscs.io/9A599212-0357-4B7A-98AA-29869A72E7CB.png)